-The publication of this Application Proof is required by The Stock Exchange of Hong Kong Limited (the "Exchange")/the Securities and Futures Commission (the "Commission") solely for the purpose of providing information to the public in Hong Kong.
+The publication of this Post Hearing Information Pack is required by The Stock Exchange of Hong Kong Limited (the "Stock Exchange")/ the Securities and Futures Commission (the "Commission") solely for the purpose of providing information to the public in Hong Kong.

-This Application Proof is in draft form.
+This Post Hearing Information Pack is in draft form.
 The information contained in it is incomplete and is subject to change which can be material.
 By viewing this document, you acknowledge, accept and agree with the Company, its sponsor, advisers or members of the underwriting syndicate that:

 - (a) this document is only for the purpose of providing information about the Company to the public in Hong Kong and not for any other purposes.
-No investment decision should be based on the information contained in this document; - (b) the publication of this document or supplemental, revised or replacement pages on the Exchange's website does not give rise to any obligation of the Company, its sponsor, advisers or members of the underwriting syndicate to proceed with an offering in Hong Kong or any other jurisdiction.
-There is no assurance that the Company will proceed with the offering; - (c) the contents of this document or supplemental, revised or replacement pages may or may not be replicated in full or in part in the actual final listing document; - (d) the Application Proof is not the final listing document and may be updated or revised by the Company from time to time in accordance with the Rules Governing the Listing of Securities on the Exchange; - (e) this document does not constitute a prospectus, offering circular, notice, circular, brochure or advertisement offering to sell any securities to the public in any jurisdiction, nor is it an invitation to the public to make offers to subscribe for or purchase any securities, nor is it calculated to invite offers by the public to subscribe for or purchase any securities; - (f) this document must not be regarded as an inducement to subscribe for or purchase any securities, and no such inducement is intended; - (g) neither the Company nor any of its affiliates, advisers or underwriters is offering, or is soliciting offers to buy, any securities in any jurisdiction through the publication of this document; - (h) no application for the securities mentioned in this document should be made by any person nor would such application be accepted; - (i) the Company has not and will not register the securities referred to in this document under the United States Securities Act of 1933, as amended, or any state securities laws of the United States; - (j) as there may be legal restrictions on the distribution of this document or dissemination of any information contained in this document, you agree to inform yourself about and observe any such restrictions applicable to you; and - (k) the application to which this document relates has not been approved for listing and the Exchange and the Commission may accept, return or reject the application for the subject public offering and/or listing.
+No investment decision should be based on the information contained in this document; - (b) the publication of this document or supplemental, revised or replacement pages on the Stock Exchange's website does not give rise to any obligation of the Company, its sponsor, advisers or members of the underwriting syndicate to proceed with an offering in Hong Kong or any other jurisdiction.
+There is no assurance that the Company will proceed with the offering; - (c) the contents of this document or any supplemental, revised or replacement pages may or may not be replicated in full or in part in the actual final listing document; - (d) this Post Hearing Information Pack is not the final listing document and may be updated or revised by the Company from time to time in accordance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited; - (e) this document does not constitute a prospectus, offering circular, notice, circular, brochure or advertisement offering to sell any securities to the public in any jurisdiction, nor is it an invitation to the public to make offers to subscribe for or purchase any securities, nor is it calculated to invite offers by the public to subscribe for or purchase any securities; - this document must not be regarded as an inducement to subscribe for or purchase any securities, and no such inducement is intended; - (g) neither the Company nor any of its affiliates, its sponsor, advisers or members of its underwriting syndicate is offering, or is soliciting offers to buy, any securities in any jurisdiction through the publication of this document; - (h) no application for the securities mentioned in this document should be made by any person nor would such application be accepted; - the Company has not and will not register the securities referred to in this document under the United States Securities Act of 1933, as amended, or any state securities laws of the United States; - as there may be legal restrictions on the distribution of this document or dissemination of any information contained in this document, you agree to inform yourself about and observe any such restrictions applicable to you; and - (k) the application to which this document relates has not been approved for listing and the Stock Exchange and the Commission may accept, return or reject the application for the subject public offering and/ or listing.